pasnox/monkeystudio2/readme.txt

 With MinGW/Windows:

 * Open a console, and go to the sources directory.
-    * qmake && mingw32-make
+    * qmake -r && mingw32-make && mingw32-make install
+    * The install will copy everything needed to create a stand alone copy folder of MkS.

 With MSVC/Windows:

 * Open a console, and go to the sources directory.
-    * qmake && nmake // possible you will need to set, for wich compiler to generate makefile like : qmake -spec win32-msvc2005
+    * qmake -r && nmake && nmake install // possible you will need to set, for wich compiler to generate makefile like : qmake -spec win32-msvc2005
+    * The install will copy everything needed to create a stand alone copy folder of MkS.

 With Linux/*Nix:

 * Open a shell, and go to the sources directory.
-    * qmake && make // some distros use qmake-qt4 for qmake of Qt 4
+    * qmake -r && make // some distros use qmake-qt4 for qmake of Qt 4

 With Mac OS X:

 * Open a terminal, and go to the sources directory.
-    * qmake -spec macx-g++ && make
+    * qmake -r -spec macx-g++ && make aa make install
+    * The install will copy everything needed to create a stand alone copy bundle of MkS.

 How to execute Monkey Studio:
 =============================